vtavernier/backup-duplicity-rs/README.md

-# backup-duplicity-rs
+# backup-wrapper-rs

-backup-duplicity-rs is a binary that runs duplicity with arguments corresponding to directories that have been found under a common root, with the xattr `user.backup = 1`.
+backup-wrapper-rs is a binary that runs the selected backup backend with arguments corresponding to directories that have been found under a common root, with the xattr `user.backup = 1`.

 Example systemd unit to run a backup with the rights to read any file:

 	[Unit]
-	Description=Backup tagged directories using Duplicity
+	Description=Backup tagged directories using backup-wrapper
 	After=network.target
 	Requires=network.target

 	[Service]
-	ExecStart=/usr/local/bin/backup-duplicity -r /backup-root -k GPG-KEY-ID -t some://backup-url CapabilityBoundingSet=CAP_DAC_READ_SEARCH
+	ExecStart=/usr/local/bin/backup-wrapper -r /backup-root -k GPG-KEY-ID -t some://backup-url CapabilityBoundingSet=CAP_DAC_READ_SEARCH

 	[Install]